ystv/web-api/README.md

 I recommend not using the production environment for testing and recommending running postgres and rabbitmq in Docker.

 Updating the DB schema use `goose` to migrate safely.
+You can use the command below to run the migrations.

+`go run cmd/migrate-db/main.go`

+#### Taking the Database down

+If you need to take the database down, then you can use the following command.

+`go run cmd/migrate-db/main.go --down-all`

 When ran with the `debug` flag set to true.
 500 server errors will be returned to the browser, not just logged.
 Otherwise, it will only return the 500 code and not the actual error.